 Answer: Section 472(j) of the Social Security Act provides that a title IV-E agency may claim title IV-E foster care maintenance payments on behalf of an otherwise eligible child who is placed with his/her parent in a licensed, residential family-based treatment facility for substance abuse (facility) under specified circumstances.
 The title IV-E agency may claim title IV-E for such a child for no more than 12 months.
 The "clock" for the 12 months begins to run on the first day that the child is placed with the parent in such a facility, which begins the 12-month period in that placement.
-As such, if a child is placed with his/her parent in such a facility, or 2) the child is placed elsewhere away from the parent, and then is placed again with the parent either in the same facility or a different one.
+As such, if a child is placed with his/her parent in such a facility, the "clock" would start anew: 1) each time that the parent and child move to a different facility, or 2) the child is placed elsewhere away from the parent, and then is placed again with the parent either in the same facility or a different one.